 Exact timing and duration of each sakura season depends on temperatures over several months as well as other factors.
 Blooms typically last two weeks.
 Colder than normal temperatures extend the blooms, and warmer temperatures shorten the season.

 To enjoy sakura season all it takes is getting outside and walking around.
 There’s no charge for that.
-I stayed in hotels in the Akasaka and Roppongi Districts of Tokyo.
-Cherry trees line many of the streets there and throughout Tokyo.
+I stayed in a $75/night hotel in Akasaka and at the Ritz Carlton in Roppongi.
+Cherry trees line many of the streets in those districts and throughout Tokyo.

 Initially, I worried that taking photos would make me stand out as the inexperienced tourist that I was.
 That notion was dispelled the first time I took a walk.
 Japanese from young students to businessmen to the geriatric crowd were all taking photos and selfies like it was going out of style.
 Not taking pictures would have looked weird.

 Many trees are illuminated for night viewing.
-The streets near the hotel in Roppongi were popular for nighttime viewing.
+The streets near the Ritz Carlton hotel in Roppongi were popular for nighttime viewing.

 Seeing the joy, amazement, and wonder on the faces of the locals, it didn’t take long to realize that I was witnessing some kind of spiritual experience.
 Sakura seem to be embedded in the soul of the Japanese nation.
 Something compels people to do this every year.